nashrah-s/WeatherApp/README.md

 # Weather App

 This is a simple weather application that displays the current weather for a specified city.
 The application uses the OpenWeatherMap API to fetch weather data.
-It was created using HTML CSS and JavaScript.
+It was created using HTML, CSS and JavaScript.

 ## Prerequisites